-Obesity-related Complications That Can be Improved by Weight Loss
+Obesity-related Complications That Can Be Improved by Weight Loss1

-The AACE guidelines recommend treating obesity based on the presence and severity of obesity-related complications.
+The AACE/ACE guidelines recommend treating obesity based on the presence and severity of obesity-related complications.
 Each stage of the disease corresponds to the severity level of 1 or more of these complications.
 Several of the complications below have a corresponding clinical marker that can be used in assessing the presence and severity of the complication.
 Using these clinical markers as well as information gathered from physical examinations and discussions with your patients, you can stage the disease.

+- Metabolic syndrome

 - Prediabetes

-- Metabolic syndrome

-- Type 2 diabetes mellitus
+- Type 2 diabetes

+- Dyslipidemia

 - Hypertension

-- Hypertriglyceridemia/dyslipidemia
+- Cardiovascular disease

 - Nonalcoholic fatty liver disease (NAFLD)

-- Nonalcoholic steatohepatitis (NASH)
+- Polycystic ovary syndrome (PCOS)